Coros Pace Pro – GNSS Accuracy Test Result

 Other reviewers have commented that Pace Pro has improved accuracy over Pace 3.
 It hasn’t; perhaps Coros is still bedding in a new GPS chipset.
 Another reviewer (I can’t recall which) also said that a post-launch firmware change lowered the GPS accuracy.

 This sounds odd to me.
 Whilst the antenna and algorithms are essential to accuracy, the power available to the chip is also an important factor in realising precision capabilities.
 I genuinely hope Coros is not guilty of forcing more power through the firmware some reviewers received to fool them into reporting high accuracy levels before launch.
-Only then to lower the power and quality to boost battery life.
+Later, the power and quality is lowered to boost battery life – the feature most customers seem to care about.

 Anyway.
 I can only test what I have when I have it.
 My whole suite of GPS and HR tests is far from trivial to complete.
-If every brand changed firmware after my test results were initially published, testing the watches would be a full-time job.
-So they need to get it right before launch.
+Testing the watches on every firmware version would be a full-time job if every brand changed firmware after my test results were initially published.
+Brands need to get accuracy and key features working before launch.
+It’s odd that I even need to say that.

-I’ll ask Coros to comment below if they want to.
+I’ll ask Coros to comment below if they want to, or anyone else is free to comment on their behalf.

 Buy Coros Pace Pro: USA – $349, UK – £349, EU – 399